 SAMHSA Disaster Distress Helpline (SAMHSA DDH)

 The SAMHSA DDH is a national hotline that offers year-round disaster crisis counseling.
 If you feel distressed after a disaster, and live in the U.S. or its territories, you can use this service.
-It’s toll-free, multilingual, crisis support, and is available 24 hours a day, 7 days a week.
+It’s toll-free, multilingual, crisis support, and is available 24 hours a day, 7 days a week, 365 days a year.

 - You can call or text to connect to trained counselors at the closest crisis counseling center.